High Blood Pressure

 - Evidence for an “ideal” blood pressure target for people over age 80 is unclear at the present time since mixed results have been observed.2,15-17 This adds to the critical importance of protecting one’s inner arterial lining (endothelium) throughout life.
 A number of strategies for protecting arterial health and preserving endothelial function are described in Life Extension’s Atherosclerosis and Cardiovascular Disease protocol.

-- Anyone already on a physician-supervised plan to lower their blood pressure needs to check with their physician before embarking on a new program or altering their plan.
+- Anyone already on a physician-supervised plan to lower their blood pres program or altering their plan.

 When High Blood Pressure Requires Urgent Care – Hypertensive Crisis

-A hypertensive crisis is an extremely high blood pressure that can lead to a stroke and damage to other organs.
-Any blood pressure reading of 180/110 mm Hg or higher is worrisome, considered a hypertensive crisis, and necessitates immediate evaluation and treatment.
+A hypertensive crisis is an extreme and sudden increase in blood pressure that can lead to a stroke and/or damage to other organs.
+Any blood pressure reading of 180/120 mm Hg or higher is worrisome, considered a hypertensive crisis, and necessitates immediate evaluation and treatment.
 If your blood pressure reading is this high, do not rely on the diet, lifestyle and supplementation recommendations described here—seek immediate medical attention.

 Phase 1: Diet and Lifestyle Changes and Targeted Natural Interventions